 Step 1: Open File Explorer

-You need to open the File Explorer.
-This is the default Windows program that’s used to navigate files on your computer.
+It would be best if you open File Explorer.
+This is the default Windows program used to navigate files on your computer.

 You can easily access it by typing “File Explorer” in the search bar.